 The Bodhisatta did not see his wife again, and he grew weary and ashamed of his kitchen work – rising early to cut firewood, wash dishes, cook rice gruel, etc.; all tasks that are beneath a king.
 But because of his passionate love for his wife, he continued.
 Once day he saw his wife’s servant walking by the kitchen and he promised to fix her hunchback and give her a gold necklace if she arranged for him to talk to his wife.
 She agreed to make it happen.
 Back at the palace, the servant sang the Bodhisatta’s praises in an attempt to arrange a meeting, but this only enraged his wife and she would not do it.

 After seven months had passed since the Bodhisatta last saw his wife, he decided to give up.
 It was just at this time that Indra decided to check in and see how things were going for the Bodhisatta.
 Seeing his failure, Indra decided to make a meeting happen.
-He sent forged messages in the name of the king (the Bodhisatta’s father-in-law) to seven other kings saying his daughter had returned home and was available again, so they should come take her as his wife.
+He sent forged messages in the name of the king (the Bodhisatta’s father-in-law) to seven other kings saying his daughter had returned home and was available again, so they should come take her as a wife.

 All seven kings rushed to the city with many followers and were shocked to find the other kings there for the same reason.
-Furious, they surrounded the city and threatened to attack if they did not get his daughter.
-The king couldn’t just give her to any one king because then the other six would attack, so he decided to kill her and cut her into seven pieces, one for each of the angry kings.
+Furious, they surrounded the city and threatened to attack if they did not get the king’s daughter.
+He couldn’t just give her to any one king because then the other six would attack, so he decided to kill her and cut her into seven pieces, one for each of the angry kings.
 He called for the executioner and the palace was filled with sorrow.
 He pacified his queen by telling her their daughter earned her fate by deserting the greatest king in all of India before her footprints had been wiped off the road she went there by; and the queen knew this was true.

 The Bodhisatta saw his wife approaching and poured water onto the ground all around him so she had to grovel in mud.
 She dropped down to the ground to kiss his feet and apologized, promising to never do him wrong again if he saved her life.
 He told her he had no anger in his heart toward her and vowed to capture her enemies.
 He got a shave and a haircut, dressed up in his royal splendor, and mounted a trained war elephant.
 With his wife riding behind him, the Bodhisatta led the army out the east gate and rounded up all seven kings as their soldiers fled in fear at the sight of him.